-This mod lets you assign an action to a mouse click on Windows taskbar.
-Single, double and triple clicks are supported - both mouse and touchscreen clicks.
+This mod lets you assign an action to a mouse click on the Windows taskbar.
+Single, double, and triple clicks are supported - both mouse and touchscreen clicks.
 You can also assign a keyboard modifier to the action.
-For example, you can set up a double click on the taskbar to open Task Manager while holding down the Ctrl key.
+For example, you can set up a double-click on the taskbar to open Task Manager while holding down the Ctrl key.
 The mod is designed to be as flexible as possible.
-You can assign any action to any mouse click or touch screen tap.
+You can assign any action to any mouse click or touchscreen tap.
 You can also assign multiple actions to the same trigger.
-This mod reacts when empty space of the taskbar is clicked.
-Buttons, menus or other function of the taskbar are not affected.
+This mod reacts when empty space on the taskbar is clicked.
+Buttons, menus, or other taskbar functions are not affected.
 Click events are normally forwarded to the system, so you can still use the taskbar as usual.
 Both primary and secondary taskbars are supported.

-Following animation shows how to setup taskbar auto-hide feature toggle on midle mouse button click and toggle volume mute on Ctrl + double-click.
+The following animation shows how to set up the taskbar auto-hide feature toggle on middle mouse button click and toggle volume mute on Ctrl + double-click.

-Once set, simple middle-click on empty taskbar space will toggle auto-hide feature:
+Once set, a simple middle-click on empty taskbar space will toggle the auto-hide feature:

 Some actions support or require additional arguments.
 You can set them in the Settings menu.
 Arguments are separated by semicolon.
 For example: arg1;arg2.